 Role of PAN card in KYC

 The primary purpose of KYC is to verify and document each individual’s identity.
-It is mandatory to possess a PAN card for all the income earning individuals and non-individuals issued by Govt. of India.
+It is mandatory to possess a PAN card for all the income-earning individuals and non-individuals issued by Govt. of India.
 Its main purpose is to identify and verify the identity of the individuals before they perform any financial transactions.
-The Permanent Account Number is therefore an important document that is required in KYC processing.
+The Permanent Account Number is an important document required in KYC processing.

 Documents required for KYC compliance

-The following documents should be submitted along with Know your customer application form and one passport size photograph
+The following documents should be submitted along with the Know your customer application form and one passport-size photograph

-- ID Proof– ID proof can comprise of any one of the following: PAN Card, Driving License, Aadhaar Card, Voter ID, Passport Copy or bank photo passbook.
+- ID Proof– ID proof can comprise any one of the following: PAN Card, Driving License, Aadhaar Card, Voter ID, Passport Copy, or bank photo passbook.

-If you have submitted your KYC documents, you can easily check the KYC status.
+You can easily check the KYC status if you have submitted your KYC documents.
 All you need is to follow the steps mentioned below to track PAN KYC update status:

 - First of all, you have to visit the official website of CDSL at